 Arrays

-Arrays in Rust are fixed-length collections of elements with the same type.
+Arrays in Rust are fixed-length collections of elements of the same type.
 They are stored on the stack and cannot grow or shrink.

 fn main() {